-This course, unlike many other training programs, follows the strict ethos of the lineages and traditions of the noble ones, the Yogis.
+Dearest Yoga Aspirant Pranaams, welcome to the course.
+This course follows the strict ethos of the lineages and traditions of the noble ones, the Yogis.
 This is in order to uphold the sanctity, purity and undiluted teachings of those Yogis who selflessly sacrificed their secrets.
 This is the highest science of complete fitness given by absolute Yogis, not just by seekers or unaccomplished yoga practitioner/ teachers still at the stage of exploring mind and body.

 This document outlines in more detail the code of conduct and course ethos that is maintained by all students on the course.
 Even though we are learning remotely in our own homes, in essence it is the equivalent of joining an ashram under the observation of Dr. Kumar.
 We are responsible for our own self-discipline.

 The first step of Patanjali’s Noble Eightfold Path is Yama and represents the resolution to give up any action that causes harm to others or ourselves by body, speech or mind.
 It is the foundation that enables progress in meditation.
 Be aware not only of the action but also the quality of mind, volition and thought behind the action.